 Your tracking methods need to answer the following important questions:

-When to comes to assigning a value to customer conversion, there are three main metrics that you will need to track.
+When it comes to assigning a value to customer conversion, there are three main metrics that you will need to track.
 Together, the following metrics will help you to assign an accurate value to customer conversion.
 Failure to use these metrics will make it incredibly hard for you to determine if your campaign was an ROI-enhancing success.

 1. Customer Acquisition Cost